missionpinball/mpf-docs/hardware/smartmatrix/index.rst

     slides:
       window_slide_1:  # slide we'll show in the on-screen window
-      - type: color_dmd  # this widget shows the DMD content in this slide too
+      - type: display    # this widget shows the DMD content in this slide too
+        effects:
+         - type: color_dmd
         width: 512
         height: 128
       - type: text